belgianmobileid/doc/directIntegration/identification.md

             <td>{% include parameter.html name="family_name" req="OPTIONAL" %}</td><td>Returns user's surname(s) or last name(s).
 Note that in some cultures, people can have multiple family names or no family name; all can be present, with the names being separated by space characters.<br><br>If requested, a value SHALL always be returned for this claim.</td>
           </tr>
           <tr>
-            <td>{% include parameter.html name="birthdate" req="OPTIONAL" %}</td><td>Return user's birthday, represented as a string in YYYY-MM-DD date format.
-This value is derived from the <code>http://itsme.services/v2/claim/birthdate_as_string</code> claim for Belgian ID documents only.<br><br>If requested, a value MAY NOT be returned for users with a Belgian ID document, and SHALL NOT be returned for users with a Dutch ID documents.</td>
+            <td>{% include parameter.html name="birthdate" req="OPTIONAL" %}</td><td>Return user's birthday, represented as a string in YYYY-MM-DD date format.<br><br>If requested, a value MAY NOT be returned for users with a Belgian ID document, and SHALL always be returned for users with a Dutch ID documents.</td>
           </tr>
           <tr>
             <td>{% include parameter.html name="http://itsme.services/v2/<br>claim/birthdate_as_string" req="OPTIONAL" %}</td><td>Returns user's birthday.
 It is considered as official or at least coming unprocessed from the ID document.<br><br>If requested, a value MAY NOT be returned for users with a Belgian ID document, and SHALL NOT be returned for users with a Dutch ID documents.</td>